Watch all RedisConf 2021 sessions on demand

 With 70 million users and up to 40,000 operations per second, BioCatch’s database needed to be incredibly responsive, highly available, and easy to scale.

-“Most of our data now resides in Redis Enterprise because it’s always available and it’s always highly responsive, no matter how you query it.”
+“Most of our data now resides in Redis Enterprise Cloud because it’s always available and it’s always highly responsive, no matter how you query it.”

 — Dekel Shavit, VP of Operations and Chief Information Security Officer, BioCatch